chspanos/catalog/README.md

 This application has the following features:

 * The `/catalog` or `/` page is the home page for this application and displays a list of all the plant categories and the most recent plant items added to the catalog.
-* The `/catalog/<category>` pages displays all the plant items belonging to the specified category.
+* The `/catalog/<category>` pages display all the plant items belonging to the specified category.
 * The `/catalog/<category>/<plant>` pages display the details of a particular plant entry.
 * Authenticated users have the ability to create new plant items, as well as edit and delete the items that they have created.
 Forms are provided for each of these functions.
 * Only authenticated users can add or update items in the database.
 They are prohibited from updating plant items that they do not own.